Love You Baba

 Love You Baba is a 2014 Nepali film directed by Saugat Bista.
 Released on December 12, 2014, the film was unsuccessful at the box office but garnered two awards at the National Film Awards (Nepal).
 Actress Sangam Bista received "Best Child Artist" and Bista received the "Appreciation for youngest director" award.

-Guinness World Records named Love You Baba director Bista the "youngest director of a professionally made feature length film" for the film.
+Guinness World Records named Love You Baba director Saugat Bista the "youngest director of a professionally made feature length film" for the film.

 Plot

 The film is about single father Sushant's attempt to take care of his 10-year-old daughter Chanchal.
 Chanchal's mother died during her childbirth, and Sushant faces challenges in raising her.
 Sushant does anything to make his daughter happy, taking her places and buying her things she desires.
 The film explores the close relationship between the father and the daughter.

 Nishma, who says she is a social worker, meets Chanchal and says she will help her.
 Through Chanchal, Nishma, who is Chanchal's maternal aunt, gets to know Sushant and they fall in love.
 Chanchal is admitted to the hospital after getting injured while riding a bicycle.
 The doctors inform Sushant that Chanchal has only three to four months left because of an illness.
 During a flashback, Chanchal's mother died because of her father's error.
 Sushant's father-in-law wants to see Chanchal but owing to anger, Sushant refuses.